-Answer: Marcus Garvey, a Jamaican, formed the religion commonly called Rasta (Rastafarian).
-The crowning of Ras Tafari Makonnen (Haile Selassie I of Ethiopia, also known as Prince Tafari before his coronation) as "King of Kings and Lord of Lords" took place in Ethiopia in 1930.
-The use of marijuana (pot) as a "sacrament," prescribed by the religion as an aid to meditation, is not a Biblical principle.
-The Bible also does not command the wearing of "dreadlocks" as a commanded hairstyle.
+ANSWER: Marcus Garvey, a Jamaican, formed the religion commonly called Rasta (also known as Rastafarian).
+The crowning of Ras Tafari Makonnen (Haile Selassie I of Ethiopia, also known as Prince Tafari before his coronation) as "King of Kings and Lord of Lords" (which is one of the many Biblical titles used for Christ) took place in Ethiopia in 1930.
+The use of marijuana (pot) as a "sacrament," proscribed by the religion as an aid to meditation, is not a Biblical principle.
+Scripture also does not command the wearing of "dreadlocks" as a commanded hairstyle.

 Some of the beliefs of Rasta are undoubtedly true, as no religion is entirely a lie.
 However, the black separatism and the hatred of whites engendered by this movement certainly are antithetical to the teachings of Jesus.
 Many view the belief in the superiority of the black race, as promoted by the religion, with skepticism.
 We are all equal in God's eyes, as Paul wrote that in Christ there is no distinction of race, economic class or even sex - all are one in Jesus (Galatians 3:28).

 You asked if Haile Selassie was the highest honored emperor on Earth.
 Only a few million people, at most, revered Selassie, and there have been emperors who have had tens of millions of adherents (China's rulers, etc.), and since only a few outside of Africa (mostly the educational "elites" and "progressives" as communists like to call them) - were even aware of Selassie's existence.
 It is therefore not true that he was the "highest honored emperor" on the planet - even though he was no doubt highly esteemed by those who believed in Rastafarianism.